 With the stats in hand, we can see that views really are changing, and local people want to help save these incredible creatures they share the land with.
 It’s hard to believe but some former poachers have retrained as rangers, fighting to protect Brown Bears.
 The Cantabrian Brown Bear is now also the national symbol of Somiedo, a popular region in the area, showing a hearty welcome to this beautiful beast.

 So, we’ve got to ask ourselves – what’s going right?

-Eco-tourism is playing a massive role in driving forward conservation efforts.
-80% of tourists coming to the area are nature seekers – it’s not uncommon to see a party rolling out of bed at 5am to spot their first brown bear of the day!
+Eco-tourism is playing a massive role in driving forward Brown Bear conservation efforts – 80% of tourists coming to the area are nature seekers.
+It’s not uncommon to see a party rolling out of bed at 5am to spot their first Brown Bear of the day!

 While we all know the benefits, eco-tourism can bring to an area, this activity must also be regulated.
 Wildlife enthusiasts must be mindful, respectful and now get too close; disturbing the bears (be it their routines, cubs or habitat) can cause detrimental issues for the population.

 Alliances with local people and education programmes mean less poaching and trapping, so that we can really see bears and people beginning to live in harmony.
 People born and bred in the upland villages are reaping the benefits of eco-tourism and the exciting word is spreading.

 For many, the Brown Bear makes this extreme landscape complete and, with the ongoing help of amazing conservation work, the odds are good.
 The Cantabrian Brown Bear will continue to live peacefully with humans, flourish and always fill us with wonder.

 Jennifer Lane is a freelance nature and outdoor writer based in Manchester.